Sequential Monte Carlo Bandits: Background and preliminaries

 \subsection{Multi-armed bandits}

-We study the problem of maximizing the rewards resulting from sequentially chosen actions $a\in\A$, named \textit{arms} in the bandit literature.
-The reward function is stochastic, parameterized by the intrinsic properties of each arm (\ie parameters $\theta \in \Theta$), and can potentially depend on a context $x$, \eg $x\in \Real^{d}$.
+The MAB crystallizes the fundamental trade-off between exploration and exploitation in sequential decision making.
+It formulates the problem of maximizing rewards observed from sequentially chosen actions $a\in\A$ ---named \textit{arms} in the bandit literature--- when interacting with an uncertain environment.
+The reward generating process is stochastic, often parameterized with $\theta \in \Theta$ to capture the intrinsic properties of each arm.
+It can potentially depend on context $x\in \X$; \eg a common choice is $\X=\Real^{d_X}$.
+We use $p_{a}(\cdot |x,\theta)$ to indicate per-arm reward distributions ---one for each of the $|\A|$ possible arms--- where subscript $_a$ indicates the conditional reward distribution for each arm $a$.